movermeyer/ImportFromTodoist/docs/design_decisions.md

 This page will discuss some of the decisions I made during the development of `import_from_todoist`.
 It will be written as a first-person, post-hoc narrative of the project, but you should be able to use the Table of Contents to jump to areas that are interesting to you without feeling too lost.

-# TODO: Whine less?
-When reading this, it will be important to remember two things:
+When reading this, remember two things:

 1. This project was written for a take-home assignment as part of the interview process for a position at GitHub.
     * ie. Time was limited (1.5 weeks, part-time).
 1. This was my first-ever Ruby code.
     * ie. I had a LOT of learning to do.

-Both of these aspects factor into nearly every decision made during the project.
+Both of these aspects factored (at least somewhat) into every decision made during the project.

 At times I will discuss what could be done in future iterations of `import_from_todoist`, since there was not enough time to do everything.
 A more in-depth discussion of these can be found in [Next Steps](next_steps.md).